Batman: Hush: Plot

-The story begins with Batman rescuing a boy kidnapped by Killer Croc when Catwoman steals the ransom money for the boy.
+Batman is rescuing a boy kidnapped and held hostage by Killer Croc when Catwoman steals the ransom money.
 As Batman swings through Gotham City in pursuit of her, his grapple is cut and he falls to the ground, fracturing his skull.
 He is nearly killed by a group of criminals before he is saved by Huntress.
-His butler, Alfred Pennyworth, follows his instructions to summon his childhood friend, Thomas Elliot, who is now a renowned brain surgeon.
+His butler, Alfred Pennyworth, follows his instructions to summon Bruce's childhood friend Thomas Elliot, who is now a renowned brain surgeon.
 Dr. Elliot removes the skull fragments from Bruce's brain.
 Batman recovers and discovers that Poison Ivy used Catwoman to steal the ransom before taking the money from her.
-Catwoman is furious when she learns that Ivy had used mind-control powers on her.
-Batman rescues Catwoman and a tenuous romance blooms between them.
+Catwoman is furious after learning that Ivy had used mind-control powers on her.
+Batman rescues Catwoman and a romance blooms between them.
 Batman eventually decides to trust Catwoman and reveals his identity to her.
-At this time, Killer Croc's increasing savageness (and decreasing humanity) allows him to escape from Arkham Asylum, with Batman immediately tracking him.
+At this time, Killer Croc's increasing savageness due to his condition mutating allows him to escape from Arkham Asylum, with Batman tracking him.
 Killer Croc leads Batman to one of Poison Ivy's abandoned greenhouses.
-Before he can interrogate him further, Killer Croc is captured.
+Before he can interrogate him further, Croc is captured.

 Batman and Catwoman track Poison Ivy to Metropolis.
-There they find Ivy has taken control of Superman, and she commands the Man of Steel to kill Batman.
-Batman observes that Superman is subconsciously resisting Ivy's influence, holding back in his attempts to kill the Caped Crusader.
-Using a variety of weapons, including flashbang grenades, hypersonics, electroshock, and a kryptonite ring to defend against Superman, Batman stalls Superman while Catwoman lets Lois Lane fall from the Daily Planet building.
+There, Ivy has taken control of Superman and commands him to kill Batman.
+Batman observes that Superman is subconsciously resisting Ivy's influence, holding back in his attempts to kill.
+Using various weapons, including flashbang grenades, hypersonics, electroshock, and a kryptonite ring to defend himself, Batman stalls Superman while Catwoman lets Lois Lane fall from the Daily Planet building.
 Superman breaks free of Ivy's control to save Lois; he and Batman then capture Ivy.

 Later, in Gotham City, Bruce Wayne, Selina Kyle, Leslie Thompkins, and Dr. Elliot are attending the opera Pagliacci, when Harley Quinn tries to rob everyone in the theater.
 In the ensuing struggle, Dr. Elliot is apparently shot dead by the Joker.
-An enraged Batman begins to brutally beat the Joker, knocking out Harley Quinn and even Catwoman in the process when they both tried to intervene.
-Batman attempts to finally kill the Joker but is then dissuaded by former police commissioner James Gordon who intervened by superficially wounding Batman with a gunshot.
+Enraged, Batman begins to brutally beat the Joker, knocking out Harley Quinn and even Catwoman in the process when they tried to intervene.
+Batman attempts to kill the Joker but is then dissuaded by former police commissioner James "Jim" Gordon, who intervenes by superficially wounding Batman with a gunshot.